Pelagicore/softwarecontainer/doc/chapters/integration-guidelines/index.rst

 Setting up a home directory and HOME
 ------------------------------------

-By calling BindMountFolderInContainer and passing a path on the host that will be mounted inside the container at the location specified as the ``subPathInContainer`` argument, a directory is made available to an application started later.
-The path as it looks inside the container is returned by the method.
+By calling ``BindMount`` and passing a path on the host that will be mounted inside the container at the location specified as the ``pathInContainer`` argument, a directory is made available to any application started in the container later.

 The path inside the container is intended to be set as the ``HOME`` environment variable inside the container.
-The variable is set when calling LaunchCommand with the appropriate ``env`` dictionary.
+The variable is set when calling ``Execute`` with an appropriate dictionary passed as the  ``env`` argument.